xinnjie/gitdiff/README.md

 # gitdiff

-Render ugly git diff output into something users actually want to look at in their phones.
+Render git diff output, simple as that.

 ## Overview

-gitdiff is a native Swift library for rendering Git diffs in SwiftUI.
-It offers accurate, efficient diff visualization with the look and feel of tools like GitHub or GitLab, while leveraging the performance and customization benefits.
+gitdiff is a native Swift renderer and SwiftUI component for rendering Git diffs on iOS.
+It offers accurate, efficient and customized diff visualization with the look and feel of tools like GitHub or GitLab.

 <p align="center">
   <img src="https://img.shields.io/badge/Swift-5.9+-orange.svg" />